kognise/obsidian-aviation/FAR/Volume 3/I Airports/0152 Airport aid program.md

 \(a\) *Complaints.* Any person who believes that he or she has been subjected to discrimination prohibited by this subpart may personally, or through a representative, file a complaint with the Director of the Departmental Office of Civil Rights.
 A complaint must be in writing and filed not later than 180 days after the date of the alleged discrimination, unless the time for filing is extended by the Director.

 \(b\) *Investigations and informal resolutions.* The Departmental Office of Civil Rights will make a prompt investigation whenever a complaint, compliance review, report, or any other information indicates a possible failure to comply with this subpart.
-The procedures in 49 CFR part 21, augmented as appropriate by the investigative procedures of part 13 of this chapter, will be followed, except that—
+The procedures in 49 CFR part 21, augmented as appropriate by the investigative procedures of [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md|part 13 of this chapter]], will be followed, except that—

 \(1\) Compliance with a regulation of the Department applicable to minority business enterprise will be investigated and enforced through the procedures contained in that regulation; and